 Do you have any tips you’d like to share?
 I’d love to hear them; please share them in the box below.

-Author Bio: Jennifer Bischoff, Personal Lines product specialist has been with West Bend for 10 years.
+Author Bio: Jennifer Bischoff, Personal Lines product specialist has been with West Bend for over 10 years.
 She has earned the API, AIS, and AINS insurance designations.
 She is currently working on earning her CPCU designation.